-2.15 The Council's priorities for improvement are contained in the Corporate Plan/Best Value Performance Plan.
+The Council's priorities for improvement are contained in the Corporate Plan/Best Value Performance Plan.
 Longer term priorities are contained in the emerging Local Plan and Thames Gateway - South Essex Strategic Framework.
-The developing Community Strategy and the rationale behind the consultation draft, in terms of identifying priorities for improvement, will provide a further useful tool in this process.
+The developing Community Strategy and the rationale behind the consultation draft, identifying priorities for improvement, will provide a further useful tool in this process.
 Improvement in this context is given the widest interpretation, relating to quality of life and the built/enhanced environment, as well as improvement to services and facilities.

-2.16 In terms of what are non-priorities or lesser priorities for improvement, these are identified primarily through the budget making process, although they have also emerged through the contract renewal process, the various Best Value Reviews of Services, or through planned reviews of the level of support the Council offers in particular areas.
+In terms of what are non-priorities or lesser priorities for improvement, these are identified primarily through the budget making process, although they have also emerged through the contract renewal process, the various Best Value Reviews of services, or through planned reviews of the level of support the Council offers in particular areas, such as Dial-A-Ride, for example.

-2.17 Particular examples of non-priority in terms of resourcing would be an "out of hours" noise abatement service, recycling above the current level of provision (unless additional Central Government support is forthcoming), our decision not to join the Essex Procurement Agency, the building of a multi-storey car park at Websters Way in Rayleigh, the development of a new swimming pool for Rayleigh and "pay on exit" car parking.
+Particular examples of non-priority in terms of resourcing would be an "out of hours" noise abatement service, recycling above the current level of provision (unless additional Central Government support is forthcoming), the building of a multi-storey car park at Websters Way in Rayleigh, the development of a new swimming pool for Rayleigh and "pay on exit" car parking.
 The latter two started life as political priorities, but following careful evaluation, including an examination of the costs involved, are no longer seen as such.